Julio Borbón

-Julio Alberto Borbón (born February 20, 1986) is an American former professional baseball center fielder and current Assistant Coordinator of Player Development for the Minnesota Twins.
-He played in Major League Baseball (MLB) for the Texas Rangers, Chicago Cubs, and Baltimore Orioles.
-He also played for the Sultanes de Monterrey, Pericos de Puebla, and the Acereros de Monclova of the Mexican Baseball League.
+Julio Alberto Borbón (born February 20, 1986) is an American former professional baseball center fielder and current first base coach for the Milwaukee Brewers of Major League Baseball (MLB).
+He played in MLB for the Texas Rangers, Chicago Cubs, and Baltimore Orioles.

 College career

 Borbón attended the University of Tennessee.
 In 2005, Borbón helped the Volunteers reach the College World Series and was third on the team with a .350 batting average.
 His teammates that year included current major leaguers Chase Headley of the San Diego Padres and Luke Hochevar of the Kansas City Royals.
 After the 2005 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 Borbon led the Volunteers with a .366 batting average and 19 stolen bases in 2006 and in 2007, his final season, had a .345 batting average.

 Professional career

 Texas Rangers

 Entering the 2007 Major League Baseball draft, Borbón was ranked the 19th-best overall prospect by Baseball America.
 In the draft, he was taken in the supplemental round by the Texas Rangers as the 35th overall pick.

 On August 16, 2007, Borbón signed a four-year major league contract worth $1.3 million, with a $800,000 signing bonus.
-Because he was signed to a major league contract, Borbón was placed on the Rangers 40-man roster and was optioned to Single-A Spokane.
+Because he was signed to a major league contract, Borbón was placed on the Rangers 40-man roster and was optioned to the Single-A Spokane Indians.
 At Spokane, he played in 7 games and had a .172 batting average.
 He was then sent to play rookie ball for the Surprise Rangers and played two games for them.

 On June 29, 2009, Borbón made his major league debut with the Rangers.
 He hit his first major league home run on August 20 of that year.
 On September 8, he had his first multi-homer game in an 11–9 win over the Cleveland Indians.